On 3-manifolds that are boundaries of exotic 4-manifolds: Symplectic caps

 We will denote the restriction of $\frs_0$, the canonical $\Spin^c$ structure of $(X,\omega)$, to any of the cobordisms above by just $\frs_0$.
 By Plamenevskaya \cite[Lemma~1]{Plamenevskaya04} and the fact that $Y''$ is a homology sphere, the Ozsv\'{a}th--Szab\'{o} invariant of $(X_3,\omega_3)$ on $\frs_0$ is the contact invariant of $(Y'',\xi'')$.
 Now we obtain

 The first equality follows from the naturality of contact invariant under Stein cobordisms \cite{OzsvathSzabo05a}.
 The second equality follows from \cite{Plamenevskaya04} as we discussed above.
-Since $Y''$ is a homology sphere, $\frs_0$ restricted on $X_1\cup X_2\cup X_3'$ is uniquely decomposed into $\Spin^c$ structures on $X_1\cup X_2$ and $X_3'$ respectively.
+Since $Y''$ is a homology sphere, $\frs_0$ restricted to $X_1\cup X_2\cup X_3'$ uniquely decomposes into $\Spin^c$ structures on $X_1\cup X_2$ and $X_3'$ respectively.
 Thus the fourth equality follows from the composition law (Proposition~\ref{prop:composition}).
 The third and fifth equalities follow from the definition.

 Thus $(X,\omega)$ has all the desired properties. \end{proof}

 We are now ready to prove Theorem~\ref{thm:main3}.

 \begin{proof}[Proof of Theorem~\ref{thm:main3}] Let $K_i$ be any sequence of knots with distinct Alexander polynomials, for example we could take the $K_i$ to be the $(2, 2i+1)$-torus knots.
 Let $X_i$ be the result of $K_i$ knot surgery on $X$ using the fiber torus in the cusp neighborhood guaranteed by Proposition~\ref{cap}.
 Since any torus knot is fibered, $X_i$ has a symplectic structure according to Lemma~\ref{lfs}.